jordan4ibanez/D-tinygltf/README.md

 # D tiny glTF embedded loader library.

 `TinyGLTF` is a D glTF 2.0 https://github.com/KhronosGroup/glTF library for loading embedded json gltf models.
+This only supports pure ``JSON`` encoded (embedded) models so you can load them up into your cool game.

 I'm still working on this so the readme is going to look a bit bad.